LeanneCodes/4hair-salon/README.md

 1. Allow the user to add a new salon and append sales and completed bookings data to it
 2. Allow the user to remove a salon from the list

+## Testing

+To ensure there were no bugs in the interface and that the system could handle incorrect user input.
+Many tests were conducted to cover all bases.

+### Confirming Data is Correct

 ## Technologies Used